 f.
 CFTC Reg.
 22.16 Disclosure to Cleared Swap Customers

-Mizuho Securities USA LLC (“MSUSA”) currently clears swap transactions for its clients as a clearing member of three clearing organizations: CME Group, ICE Clear US, and SGX Derivatives Clearing Limited (“SGX-DC”).
-Each of these clearing organizations is registered with the CFTC as a Derivatives Clearing Organization (“DCO”).
+Mizuho Securities USA LLC (“MSUSA”) currently clears swap transactions for its clients as a clearing member of two clearing organizations: CME Group and SGX Derivatives Clearing Limited (“SGX-DC”).
+They are both registered with the CFTC as a Derivatives Clearing Organization (“DCO”).
 In the unlikely event of MSUSA’s insolvency, customer rights would be determined pursuant to the commodity broker liquidation provisions of the US Bankruptcy Code and the CFTC’s Part 190 Rules regarding the return to clients of assets in segregated, secured/30.7, and customer cleared swap accounts.
 However, if the DCO or the insolvency proceeding is outside the US, local insolvency law could affect a customer’s ability to recover funds and securities or the speed of any such recovery.
-SGX-DC is located outside the US Rules of these DCOs and related exchanges also could affect a customer’s ability to recover funds or the speed of such recovery.
+SGX-DC is located outside the US.
+Rules of these DCOs and related exchanges also could affect a customer’s ability to recover funds or the speed of such recovery.
 Each DCO has rules that govern the use of cleared swaps customer collateral, and/or the transfer, neutralization of risks, and liquidation of cleared swaps in the event of a default relating to a cleared swap customer account.
 Rulebooks are posted at their respective websites.
 Please note that such rules and the URL links to those rules are susceptible to change.
-The following are URL links to the three clearing houses’ rules:
+The following are URL links to the clearing houses’ rules:

 CME Group (CME, CBOT, NYMEX and COMEX)